open-compensation-token-license/license-token-website/wikisrc/nft-and-digital-fashion.md

 ### Technological Barriers

 Despite the promise, the adoption of NFTs in digital fashion faces technological hurdles.
 Blockchain technology, which NFTs are built upon, remains a complex arena for the uninitiated.
 Issues related to scalability, energy consumption, and the environmental impact of blockchain transactions present significant challenges.
 However, ongoing advancements aim to alleviate these concerns, with the development of more energy-efficient blockchain technologies.
+For more on blockchain, see [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ### Legal and Copyright Issues

 The novelty of NFTs also raises legal questions, particularly around intellectual property rights.
 As NFTs operate in a virtual domain, clarifying ownership rights and protecting against unauthorized reproduction can be murky.
 Legal frameworks are still evolving to accommodate the digital ownership models that NFTs represent.
+For more on legal aspects, explore [legal aspects of NFTs](https://www.license-token.com/wiki/legal-aspects-of-nf-ts).

 ### Market Volatility